 Her boyfriend is with her.

-What guy isn't wanting gonna want to step in and shut their jaw shut?
+What guy isn't going to want to step in and shut their jaw shut?

-And it's but if if the boyfriend of Pam Bondi took the bait, he's gonna be the one that gets in trouble.
+But if the boyfriend of Pam Bondi took the bait, he's going to be the one that gets in trouble.

-Dan Bongino is with us, former Secret Service agent, NRA TV contributor, host of the Dan Bongino Show, Jonathan Gillam, author of the best-selling book, Sheep No More.
+Dan Bongino is with us, former Secret Service agent, NRA TV contributor, host of the Dan Bongino show, Jonathan Gillum, author of the best-selling book, Sheep No More.

-I mean, I don't know how Pam Bondy's boyfriend did it.
+I mean, I don't know how Pam Bondi's boyfriend did it.

 Dan, go ahead.

-Yeah, well, yeah, I mean, Sean, listen, this uh been going on for a long time.
+Yeah, well, yeah, I mean, Sean, listen, this has been going on for a long time.

 And what really bothers me about it is once you dial it up to that point, reason goes out the window.

-Whatever you're involved in, like uh whether it's uh a boxing or any kind of martial arts training, you know, you lose you kind of lose reason after a while.
+Whatever you're involved in, like whether it's a boxing or any kind of martial arts training, you know, you lose, you kind of lose reason after a while.

-When people start dialing stuff up and you get to this, you know, in your face and screaming, and then it turns into pushing, and then pushing turns into uh, you know, God forbid something else later on.
+When people start dialing stuff up and you get to this, you know, in your face and screaming, and then it turns into pushing, and then pushing turns into, you know, God forbid, something else later on.

 There's no positive end to this at all.

-You know, I I I don't think there's nothing good that can come out of the show.
+You know, there's nothing good that can come out of this, Sean.

 Nothing.